shanreed25/HTML/Intermediate/List.md

     - Unordered List
     - Ordered List
     - Description Lists (or Definition Lists)
+- each list has attributes that can change the way the look

 #### Unordered List `<ul></ul>`
 - `<ul></ul>` is the container for unordered list